-A City Beach, in the area of Perth, Australia, the architectural firm Paul Burnham sign the interior of the bar and fish restaurant Clancy's.
-Beachfront, this simple and clever decor mixes raw and natural materials, concrete, wood furniture and bright colors.
-Wide open on the beach, within the restaurant is punctuated by bright suspensions dressed tart textiles.
+A City Beach in the Perth area in Australia, the architectural firm Paul Burnham sign the interior of the bar and fish restaurant Clancy's.
+By the sea, this simple and clever decor mixes raw and natural materials, concrete, wood and brightly colored furnishings.
+Wide open on the beach, the space of the restaurant is punctuated by suspensions bright dress with acid textiles.

 On this project, Paul Burnham says: